 Parent page: Working Between the Schematic and the Board

 As the design builds up it quickly becomes dense and detailed - the schematic busy with wiring and the board a maze of connection lines and routed nets.
-To help bring clarity and visibility, the designer can apply color to the schematic wiring, PCB connection lines, and routing.
+To help bring clarity and visibility, the designer can apply color to the schematic wiring, and also to the PCB connection lines and routing.

 The image below shows a complex high-speed design using net color to help the designer easily identify groups of critical nets.
 Further down the page there is an image that shows the same board with and without color on the routed nets.

 A highlight color can be applied to a net or a bus in the schematic editor using the commands in the View » Set Net Colors sub-menu, as shown in the image below.

 Click on a pin, wire, bus or net identifier (net label, sheet entry, port, power port or offsheet connector) to apply the selected color to that net (or all the nets in a bus).
 The command remains active after clicking on the first net, ready to color subsequent nets in that same color, if required.